Flipajs/FERDA/README.md

-# README

-## FERDA - Fast Extremal Region Detector of Ants
+# FERDA - Fast Extremal Region Detector of Ants

 - FERDA is a multi object tracker developed mainly to meet the needs of biologists analysing video sequences of their animal experiments.